VinayakFia/Obsidian/COMP3153/Stream b/Stream B - Pass.md

 *This is satisfied*

-This problem is equivalant to *for all states, for all paths, paths will eventually satisfy b*. $q4$ is part of every cycle and will always eventually be reached.
+This problem is equivalant to *for all states, all paths will eventually satisfy b*. $q4$ is part of every cycle and will always eventually be reached.
 As such $b$ will eventually occur for all paths from all states.

 ## B.3
 a) paths that contain at least two a: